Base22 is Growing in 2018February 13, 2018

 Tech Talk: Adding Plugins to the Liferay Alloy EditorMarch 21, 2018

-A lot of portals (and other websites) fail to live up to there full potential.
+A lot of portals (and other websites) fail to live up to their full potential.
 Some completely fail to survive after the initial loss of focus that happens when the project ends and the site or portal goes live.
 At Base22, we focus on making portals that are alive and successful long after their first birthday.
 That means thinking not just about what works – but also what doesn’t and why.
 Here are ten reasons portals fail.

 Obviously, it starts with bad content: